Kaitlynn Carter Shows Off ‘Revenge Body’ In Tiny Bikini After Brody Jenner Split

-Kaitlynn Carter Jenner is on vacation and she has the string bikini–and the revenge body– to prove it.
-Two days after announcing her separation from husband Brody Jenner, The Hills: New Beginnings star posted an Instagram mirror selfie that shows her in a teeny green bikini while on vacation in an undisclosed location.
+Kaitlynn Carter Jenner is on vacation and she has the string bikini — and the revenge body — to prove it.
+Two days after announcing her separation from husband Brody Jenner, The Hills: New Beginnings star posted an Instagram mirror selfie that shows her in a tiny green bikini while on vacation in an undisclosed location.

 In the photo, a relaxed Kaitlynn, 30, is sporting a straw sun hat in the shot and is wearing her hair down, and she appears to have a ring on her left ring finger, despite previous photos that showed her without her wedding ring.

 The post has already received more than 30,000 likes and a slew of comments, including a surprising comment from Kaitlynn’s mother-in-law, Linda Thompson.
-Brody’s mom commented on Kaitlynn’s post to write, “Gorgeous as always!
-Have fun!”

 Other friends and followers added that Kaitlynn looks well-rested and is in “goddess mode” during her vacation, and they noted Kaitlynn’s toned revenge body.